 START offers a fully online, open enrollment Graduate Certificate in Terrorism Analysis through the University of Maryland's Graduate School.

 START's Graduate Certificate in Terrorism Analysis provides participants with advanced education on the causes, dynamics, and impacts of international and domestic terrorism.
 Participants also develop the methodological skills necessary to pursue advanced research on and analysis of terrorism.
-This program is appropriate for both academicians and practitioners and is flexible in structure.
-Students can complete the program in as little as 9 months to 24 months.
+Our certificate program is appropriate for both academicians and practitioners, is flexible in structure, and will provide students with a thorough understanding of terrorism studies and terrorism analysis.
+Students can complete the program in as little as 12 months to 24 months.
 For a more detailed virtual information packet, please fill out the form at the bottom of this page.

 Eligible applicants must have earned a four-year baccalaureate degree from a regionally-accredited U.S. institution, or an equivalent degree at a foreign university.
 A 3.0 GPA is preferred, but experience may substitute.
 GRE scores are not required.